TheTardes/Binding/readme.md

 The website reflects the idea that design is not about choosing one approach but finding harmony between these opposing forces.

-Features:
+## Features

-	•	Fully responsive design for seamless viewing across devices (desktop, tablet, and mobile).
+	•Fully responsive design for seamless viewing across devices (desktop, tablet, and mobile).
-	•	Accessible and clean navigation for an intuitive user experience.
+	•Accessible and clean navigation for an intuitive user experience.
-	•	Visual and typographic styles that reflect the balance of structure, simplicity, and chaos - my concept.
+	•Visual and typographic styles that reflect the balance of structure, simplicity, and chaos - my concept.

-Tools:
+## Tools
-	•	HTML: For semantic structure and content organization.
+	•HTML: For semantic structure and content organization.
-	•	CSS: For styling, including CSS Grid and Flexbox for layout.
+	•CSS: For styling, including CSS Grid and Flexbox for layout.
-	•	Responsive Design: Media queries to ensure the site looks great on all screen sizes.
+	•Responsive Design: Media queries to ensure the site looks great on all screen sizes.

-Concept and Inspiration
+## Concept and Inspiration

 The concept of Equilibrium was inspired by the idea that design is a balance of diverse forces:
 	- Structure is order and stability (Modernist Grid).